Quark spectral functions from spectra of mesons and vice versa: Truncation of SDEs system

-Since analytical properties are not automatically guaranteed in solutions for strongly coupled theories like QCD thus to comply with the point 1, we require the spectral deviation introduced in \cite{s1,s2} should be vanishing.
-To simultaneously satisfies the point 2, the Bethe-Salpeter equation (BSE) for the pion must produce the correct pion mass $m_{\pi}=140 MeV$ and pionic decay $f_{\pi}=90 MeV$.
-This gives us the parameter space for modeling of the interaction kernel of our LR approximation, but it also limits the physical renormalization conditions for the quark propagators.
+The desired analytical properties are not automatically guaranteed in QCD as suggested by lattice study \cite{BIT2020} and the spectral representation becomes more complicated.
+We consider the spectral representation to be an approximation, and we minimize the spectral deviation introduced in \cite{s1,s2} in order to comply with the point 1.
+To satisfy point 2 simultaneously, the Bethe-Salpeter equation (BSE) for the pion must produce the correct values of the pion mass, $m_{\pi} = 140 MeV$, and the pionic decay constant, $f_{\pi} = 90 MeV$.
+This defines the parameter space for modeling the interaction kernel of our LRA, but it also limits the physical renormalization conditions for the quark propagators.
+Notably, within the truncation presented here it was shown in \cite{s1}, that the celebrated dispersion relation form \cite{CAGA1961} for Vacuum Hadron Polarization can be obtained as well as the resulting dispersion relation for the electromagnetic meson form factor \cite{s3} appears naturaly.